NCAR/sage-java-refactoring-application-initial/README.md

 abilities.

 We are looking for the following knowledge and/or competencies:
-* Object-oriented programming analysis and design principles.
+* Object-oriented programming analysis and design principles
-* Understanding of high cohesion and low coupling.
+* Understanding of high cohesion and low coupling
-* Ability to identify bugs and/or poorly written code and to fix/refactor that code.
+* Ability to identify bugs and/or poorly written code and to fix/refactor that code
-* Demonstration of Clean Code principles.
+* Demonstration of Clean Code principles
-* Understanding and knowledge of the Spring, Spring Boot, and Java web application environment.
+* Understanding of the Spring, Spring Boot, and Java web application environment
 * Understanding of the Java development environment including: maven, IDEs, Tomcat, etc...
-* Understanding and ability to apply well known layered architectural and design pattern principles.
+* Ability to apply well-known layered architectural and design pattern principles
-* Creation and usage of unit tests.
+* Creation and usage of unit tests
-* Understanding of the HTTP protocol and RESTful API principles.
+* Understanding of the HTTP protocol and RESTful API principles
-* Ability to prioritize work.
+* Ability to prioritize work

 ## Prerequisites

 * You must have a [GitHub](https://github.com/) account.
-If you don't already have an account you may [register for one](https://github.com/signup).
+If you don't already have an account, you may [register for one](https://github.com/signup).

 ## Instructions/Directions